JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 - Identities are easier to hide - the Internet provides a sense of anonymity beucase of its de-centralized nature
 - VPN and encryption can be used to avoid detection.
 - Missinformation can be spread and beleived at much faster speeds
-- Personal information is easy to aquire, even if you have no technical knowledge (buying email / irl addresses websites are a thing)
+- Personal information is easy to aquire, even if you have no technical knowledge

-### Collecting data
-Big Data is a large amount of data from a variety of sources.
-Used in data mining, AI and targeted advertising.

-Data on people is collected in several ways but for two main reasons: money and to detect crime.
-It can be collected, without the users consent under the investigatory powers act (2000)

 ### Censorship
 Censorship is any kind of controlling of what people can view.